How to install a PV systemDIY

 There have to be at least four feet between two stanchions.
 After you've drilled holes, you can put screws and secure them with an impact driver, if you have one.
 Don't forget to seal the screws, so that there is no heat loss occurring through holes you've just made — for this purpose thermoseal roofing is the best option.

 After that you can either mount solar panels or attach wires to them first — the order depends on the situation.
-The wire from the solar panel goes to a solar inverter kit that should be placed underneath a panel (you'd need 6-gauge copper grounding wire for inverters).
+The wire from the solar panel goes to a solar inverter kit that should be placed underneath a panel.
 Once the whole system on the roof is interconnected, wires can be plugged into the electrical meter and sub-panel.
 And there you have it: your own home solar panel system.

 While installing solar panels on a roof isn't rocket science, it is still a time-consuming and dangerous task that requires accuracy and precision.
 The best option is to hire a professional crew that can help with installation.
 If you are determined to do everything yourself, make sure you are safe — don't damage yourself, the roof or the panels.